Learn how to defer capital gains tax strategically when selling a business in California.

 Exploring reinvestment tactics for the deferred proceeds is a significant advantage of the DST.
 Capital held within the trust can often be invested in a diversified portfolio of stocks, bonds, or other investment avenues, thereby perpetuating the growth potential of the unreduced principal amount.

 Assessing the trust’s management responsibilities is crucial.
-Typically, independent trustees handle the investment decisions within the trust.
-Therefore, selecting experienced professionals who align with your desired investment approach, whether conservative or growth-oriented, based on your risk appetite, is paramount.
-Documenting the potential benefits, such as extended deferral windows, the potential for diversified income streams, and strategic alignment with retirement or legacy planning for future generations, is part of the implementation process.
+Typically, independent trustees are responsible for making investment decisions on behalf of the trust.
+Therefore, selecting experienced professionals who align with your desired investment approach — whether conservative or growth-oriented — based on your risk appetite, is crucial.
+Documenting potential benefits, such as extended deferral windows and diversified income streams, along with strategic alignment with retirement or legacy planning for future generations, is part of the implementation process.

 Step 3: Leverage Installment Sales for Tax-Efficient Outcomes

-Structuring a transaction as an installment sale can address buyers’ liquidity needs while simultaneously providing sellers with ongoing revenue streams and spreading the tax burden.
+Structuring a transaction as an installment sale can address buyers’ liquidity needs while simultaneously providing sellers with ongoing revenue streams and spreading the tax burden over a longer period.
 This step involves drafting an installment sale arrangement in which the Buyer makes payments over a set period.

-Negotiating interest rates and the payment schedule length is critical to match your financial planning timeline, distributing capital gains taxes across multiple tax years.
+Negotiating interest rates and the payment schedule length is crucial to align with your financial planning timeline, thereby distributing capital gains taxes across multiple tax years.
 Careful consideration of the Buyer’s creditworthiness and the security for the installment note is also essential to mitigate risk.

 Maintaining thorough documentation that accurately reflects interest, principal repayment, and related terms is necessary for compliance with tax authorities and proper financial tracking.